-PWS is a rare, complex neurobehavioral/metabolic disorder, which is due to the absence of normally active paternally expressed genes from the chromosome 15q11-q13 region.
-PWS is an imprinted condition with 70-75% of the cases due to a de novo deletion in the paternally inherited chromosome 15 11-q13 region, 20-30% from maternal uniparental disomy 15, or UPD, where the affected individual inherited 2 copies of chromosome from their mother and no copy from their father, and the remaining 2-5% from either microdeletions or epimutations of the imprinting center (i.e., imprinting defects; IDs).
+PWS is a rare, complex neurobehavioral/metabolic disorder which is due to the absence of normally active paternally expressed genes from the chromosome 15q11-q13 region.
+PWS is an imprinted condition with 70-75% of the cases due to a de novo deletion in the paternally inherited chromosome 15q11-q13 region, 20-30% from maternal uniparental disomy 15, or UPD, where the affected individual inherited 2 copies of chromosome from their mother and no copy from their father, and the remaining 2-5% from either microdeletions or epimutations of the imprinting center (i.e., imprinting defects; IDs).
 The Committee on Genetics of the American Academy of Pediatrics states PWS affects both genders equally and occurs in people from all geographic regions; its estimated incidence is 1 in 15,000 live births.
 The mortality rate among PWS patients is 3% a year across all ages and 7% in those over 30 years of age.
-The mean age of death reported from a 40-year mortality study in the U.S. was $29.5 \pm 15$ years (range: 2 months-67 years).
+The mean age of death reported from a 40-year mortality study in the U.S. was 29.5 ± 15 years (range: 2 months-67 years).

 In addition to hyperphagia, typical behavioral disturbances associated with PWS include skin picking, difficulty with change in routine, obsessive and compulsive behaviors and mood fluctuations.
-In addition, the majority of older adolescent and adult PWS patients display some degree of aggressive or threatening behaviors including being verbally aggressive, seeking to intimidate others, being physically aggressive including attacking others and destroying property, throwing temper tantrums and directing rage or anger at others.
+The majority of older adolescent and adult PWS patients display some degree of aggressive or threatening behaviors including being verbally aggressive, seeking to intimidate others, being physically aggressive including attacking others, destroying property, throwing temper tantrums and directing rage or anger at others.

-PWS is typically thought of as a genetic obesity syndrome, which is often significant.
-With increasing awareness among families and caregivers leading to significant control of food and its intake, many PWS patients today may not be obese.
-However, they remain hyperphagic and will typically have a higher body fat and lower lean body mass content.
+PWS is typically thought of as a genetic obesity.
+However, many PWS patients today may not be obese because of increasing awareness among families and caregivers leading to significant control of food and its intake.
+However, patients remain hyperphagic and will typically have a higher body fat and lower lean body mass content.
 They are prone to cardiometabolic issues such as abnormal lipid profiles, diabetes and hypertension.
 Other complications in PWS patients include greater risk for autistic symptomatology, psychosis, sleep disorders, distress, food stealing, withdrawal, sulking, nail-biting, hoarding and overeating, and more pronounced attention-deficit hyperactivity disorder symptoms, insistence on sameness, and their association with maladaptive conduct problems.
 Individuals with PWS show age-related increases in internalizing problems such as anxiety, sadness and a feeling of low self-esteem.
 Males are at greater risk for aggressive behavior, depression and dependent personality disorder and overall severity of psychopathology than females.
 Cognitively, most individuals with PWS function in the mild intellectually disability range with a mean IQ in the 60s to low 70s.
 The combination of food-related preoccupations and numerous maladaptive behaviors make it difficult for individuals with PWS to perform to their IQ potential.